rhargreaves/mega-drive-midi-interface/README.md

 ### Channel Mappings

-By default, MIDI channels are assigned in a one-to-one arrangement to FM or PSG channels as follows:
+By default, MIDI channels are assigned in a static, one-to-one arrangement to FM or PSG channels as follows:

 | Channels | Assignment                  |
 | -------- | --------------------------- |